House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 TACKLIFE ACP1B Portable Tire Inflator Air Compressor

 We’ve enjoyed many TACKLIFE products in the past, but the ACP1B Portable Tire Inflator Air Compressor isn’t their best work.
-Despite this, it does have some redeeming traits.
-We like the 24-month extended warranty that keeps this compressor protected for longer than any of the other ones we tried.
-But it can only inflate up to 80 psi, so bigger trucks might have a hard time, especially since this compressor isn’t meant to work with truck tires at all.
+Despite that, it does have some redeeming traits.
+We like the 24-month extended warranty that keeps the compressor protected longer than any of the other ones we tried.
+But it can only inflate up to 80 psi, and large trucks might have a hard time, especially since this compressor isn’t meant to work with truck tires.

-Like other tiny compressors, this one has a run-time limit of just 15 minutes.
-If you need to fill multiple tires, you’ll probably have to give it a break to cool down between.
+Like other tiny compressors, the ACP1B one has a run-time limit of just 15 minutes.
+If you need to fill multiple tires, you’ll probably have to give it a break to cool down.

-On the other hand, this compressor is one of the smallest we’ve tried.
-If size were everything, then it might top our list.
+On the other hand, it’s one of the smallest we’ve tried.
+If the size was important, it might top our list.
 But even the flashlight on this machine was a disappointment.
-It wasn’t nearly as bright as other units we tested, which was the final nail in the TACKLIFE Portable Air Compressor’s coffin.
+It wasn’t nearly as bright as other units we tested, which was the final nail in the ACP1B’s coffin.

 Pros